 SECTION 1.
 Representatives.
 Nominees for Representatives of the Association to other organizations shall be members in good standing in their Section and the AUA.

 SECTION 2.
 American Board of Urology.
 The Association is entitled to four representatives on the American Board of Urology (ABU).
-The AUA Board collects two nominees from each Section and shall submit to ABU, when a vacancy occurs, the list of names of Active or Senior AUA members as nominees.
+The AUA Board collects one nominee from each Section and shall submit to ABU, when a vacancy occurs, the list of names of Active or Senior AUA members as nominees.
 The nominees shall also be ABU Diplomats and agree to perform the duties designated by the American Board of Urology.
 ABU selects one of these individuals to fill the open trustee position.
 The senior representative in years of service on the ABU Board of Trustees shall prepare and present an annual report to the Board of Directors.
 The term of the representative of the Association shall conform to the regulations of ABU and the vacancies shall be filled according to ABU regulations.

 SECTION 3.
 Board of Governors of the American College of Surgeons.
 The Association is entitled to two (2) representatives on the Board of Governors of the American College of Surgeons (ACS).
 When a vacancy occurs, the Board selects one nominee and one alternate to be submitted and then confirmed by the college.
 Nominees must be Fellows in good standing of the American College of Surgeons.
 The term of each Governor shall be filled according to ACS regulations.